martrapp/astro-vtbot/README.md

 ## !!!
 NEW TRICKS ✨ IN THE BAG 👜 !!!

+### 🌟 STARLIGHT EDITION 🌟
+> The [Jotter](https://events-3bg.pages.dev/jotter/) now leverages Starlight!
+The beginning of a more structured and searchable version of the pile of notes that it was.

+> Starlight Support: Ever wanted to see what your Starlight site looks like with view transitions enabled?
+Follow [these steps](https://events-3bg.pages.dev/jotter/starlight/guide/) to get rid of full page loads and make your Starlight site look like a SPA!

+### Recently learned tricks ##

 > The [animation demo](https://events-3bg.pages.dev/animations/one/) got a new row of examples featuring the new [`move()` animation](https://events-3bg.pages.dev/library/Move/)!

-### Recently learned tricks ##

-> ↹  You can now tell the  `<ReplacementSwap />` component which attributes of the `<html>`element [to preserve](https://events-3bg.pages.dev/library/ReplacementSwap/#properties) during view transitions!

 > ⏳ [New Component](https://events-3bg.pages.dev/library/LoadingIndicator/): `<LoadingIndicator/>` is added per default when `astro-vtbot` is installed as an Astro integration with `npx astro add astro-vtbot`.

-> 🎥 The bag of tricks now includes [pre-built animations](https://events-3bg.pages.dev/animations/one/) that you can use with your view transitions, just like Astro's built-in `fade()` and `slide()`!
-Use vtbot's `zoom()` and `swing()` with Astro's `transition:animate` or enjoy completely new freedom in designing view transitions using the advanced parameterization options and the new `<AnimationStyle/>` component!

 ## Reusable Components 🧩

 - In need for extensions for view transitions because you have issues with iframes on your pages?
-- Wanting support in understanding and debugging view transitions or simply want a second pair of eyes on your view transition settings?
+- Wanting support in understanding and debugging view transitions or simply want a second pair of eyes 👀 on your view transition settings?
 - Looking for reusable animations or special transition effects?
+- Want to use view transitions on your Starlight site?

 The `astro-vtbot`package isn't a monolithic library.
 Use the components you need and only pay bandwidth for those.
 |Component|Brotli bytes added|
 |-------|-----------------|
 Animation Style ✨| ~0.1k
 BrakePad 🦥 | ~0.1k
-Linter 🧹 | ~2k
+Linter 🧹 | ~2.0k
 LoadingIndicator ⏳ | ~0.6k
 Move 🚟 | ~0.5k
 NoScroll 📜| ~0.1k
 Portal 🚪 | ~0.3k
 ReplacementSwap ↹ | ~0.5k
+Starlight &hellip; 🌟 | ~3.0k
 Swing 🎷 | ~0.5k
 VtBotDebug 🐛 | ~2.7k
 Zoom 🔎 | ~0.5k